garbagetown/guideline/source_en/ArchitectureInDetail/ExceptionHandling.rst

      - Description
      - Default Value
    * - | (1)
-     - | Attribute name of business exception message
+     - | Attribute name of result message
      - | resultMessagesAttribute
      - | Specify the attribute name (String) used for setting message of businessException to Model.
-       | This attribute name is used for accessing message of businessException in View(JSP).
+       | This attribute name is used for accessing result message in View(JSP).
      - resultMessages
    * - | (2)
      - | Attribute name of exception code (message ID)